The Building Control Team is also responsible for the control of demolition and dangerous structures.

 If you are planning to carry out demolition work you may need to let us know before you start.

 We need to be notified if the demolition is more than 50m3 in volume.
 This can be about the size of a two storey rear extension.
 The application must be made at least six weeks before the work is due to start.
-Please complete a notice of intention to carry our demolition application form.

 Once your application has been received we will issue a notice setting out various conditions which are intended to ensure that the work is carried out safely and with no loss of public amenity.

 No demolition operation can start unless we have given a notice under Section 81 of the Building Act 1984 or six weeks has passed since you gave us notice.
 This period is required to allow time for us to consult interested parties.
 We will try to consult as quickly as possible and in many cases will be able to give a notice within seven days.